Categorification of Harder-Narasimhan Theory via slope functions: Introduction

 Moreover, $\overline E$ is semi-stable if and only if $\mu(\overline E)=\mu_{\max}(\overline E)$, or equivalently $\mu(\overline E)=\mu_{\min}(\overline E)$.

-In Arakelov geometry, the above construction has been generalized to adelic vector bundles by Gaudron \cite{MR2431505}, allowing for example lattices in a general normed vector space.
+In Arakelov geometry, the above construction was generalized to adelic vector bundles by Gaudron \cite{MR2431505}, allowing for example lattices in a general normed vector space.
 By using Harder-Narasimhan polygons, it is formally possible to extend the definition of successive slopes in this framework.
-For simplicity, we describe the construction in the setting of \emph{normed lattices}, namely a couple $\overline E=(E,\norm{\ndot})$ consisting of a free $\mathbb Z$-module $E$ of finite type, equipped with a norm on $E_{\mathbb R}$.
+For simplicity, we describe the construction in the setting of \emph{normed lattices}, namely a couple $\overline E=(E,\norm{\ndot})$ consisting of a finite generated free abelian group, equipped with a norm on $E_{\mathbb R}$.
 Note that the degree function is defined in the same way as in \eqref{Equ: degree}.
-However, in general the relations \eqref{Equ: degree exact sequence} and \eqref{Equ: concavity} are no longer true.
-Consider the convex hull of the points in the plane $\mathbb R^2$ of coordinates $(\operatorname{rk}(F),\deg(\overline F))$, where $\overline F$ runs over the set of all sublattices of $\overline E$.
-Then the upper boundary of this convex hull is the graphe of a concave and piecewise affine function $P_{\overline E}$, called \emph{Harder-Narasimhan polygon} of $\overline E$.
-Moreover, the abscisses where the function changes slopes are integers between $0$ and $\operatorname{rk}(E)$.
+However, in general the relations \eqref{Equ: degree exact sequence} is no longer true.
+We give an example.
+Consider subgroup $E$ of additive group $\mathbb{C}$ generated by $1$ and $i$.
+We canonically identify $\mathbb{C}$ with $\mathbb{R}^2$ and equip it with $\ell^1$-norm.
+Consider the norm lattice $\overline E=(E,\|\|_{\ell^1})$.
+Let $F$ be the subgroup of $E$ generated by $1+i$ and $\overline F$ be a sublattice of $\overline E$.
+Then